The Rebels begin the second week of spring ball with a full pad practice.

 Chris Maathuis and UNLV football head coach Bobby Hauck recap the game at Nevada, Reno, and take a look ahead to the game at Wyoming.

 Coach Hauck weekly press conference.

 Each week 8 News Now will provide UNLVRebels.com with exclusive video.
 This week UNLV head football coach Bobby Hauck talks about starting Mountain West play Saturday at Wyoming.

-Bobby Hauck, the winningest coach in Division One FCS, was hired as the 10th head coach in Rebel football history on Dec.
-23, 2009, and immediately charged with spreading an attitude of success and discipline throughout a program thirsting for prosperity.
+Bobby Hauck, who was the winningest coach in Division I FCS, was hired as the 10th head coach in Rebel football history on Dec.
+23, 2009.

 BOBBY HAUCK FILE